pete-eams/CarsalesCodeChallengeSubmission/README.md

 ### Design Consideration

-The backend is designed with *SOLID* principle and extensibility in mind, using *chain of responsibility design pattern* to handle customer preferences and choosing appropriate salespeople, it should be able to handle changes in requirements quite well (ie. adding more languages/car preferences or assignment use cases).
+The backend is designed with *SOLID* principle and extensibility in mind, using *chain of responsibility design pattern* to handle customer preferences and choosing appropriate salespeople, it should be able to handle changes in requirements quite well (ie. adding/removing/modifying assignment use cases).